GraphRCG: Self-Conditioned Graph Generation

-To evaluate our framework on molecular graph generation, we select two popular datasets: QM9~\cite{wu2018moleculenet} and ZINC250k~\cite{irwin2012zinc}.
-Particularly, QM9 consists of molecular graphs with a maximum of nine heavy atoms that could be treated with implicit or explicit hydrogens.
-We present the molecular graph generation results on QM9 in Table~\ref{tab:result_qm9} and Table~\ref{tab:result_zinc}.
+\textbf{Molecular Graph Generation.} To evaluate our framework on molecular graph generation, we select two popular datasets: QM9~\cite{wu2018moleculenet} and ZINC250k~\cite{irwin2012zinc}, with details and provided in Appendix~\ref{app:dataset}.
+We present the molecular graph generation results on QM9 in Table~\ref{tab:result_qm9_zinc}.
 Specifically, GraphRCG demonstrates competitive performance on QM9 across various metrics, compared to other state-of-the-art baselines.
 The best FCD values on QM9 and ZINC250k indicate that GraphRCG effectively captures the chemical property distributions in the dataset.
 Furthermore, the outstanding validity score on QM9 also signifies that our framework GraphRCG is capable of generating valid molecules that are more closely aligned with the training data distribution.